SSpeights/PowerShellGuide/pipelining.md

 ### Foreach-Object {...} TODO

-The Foreach-Object cmdlet performs processing on each object in a collection of objects
+The Foreach-Object cmdlet performs processing on each object in a collection of objects.
+One example for this outlet is changing registry key values:

+Example: `Get-ItemProperty -Path HKCU:\Network\* | ForEach-Object {Set-ItemProperty -Path $_.PSPath -Name RemotePath -Value $_.RemotePath.ToUpper();}`

 ### Making comparsions in PS